sorbet/sorbet/website/blog/2022-07-27-srb-tapioca.md

 - The [`tapioca`](https://github.com/Shopify/tapioca) gem is now the recommended approach to [RBI generation](/docs/rbi) in projects that use Sorbet.
-This recommendation is reflected in the Sorbet docs.
+This recommendation is reflected throughout the Sorbet docs.
 Tapioca replaces (and improves on!) functionality currently provided by the `srb rbi` command.
   Tapioca is maintained by Shopify and powers RBI generation in all of their Ruby codebases.
-We'll discuss Tapioca in more depth below.
+We'll discuss Tapioca's strengths in more depth below.

 - We're putting `srb rbi` (and by extension, certain phases of `srb init`) into maintenance mode.
-This largely codifies what was already the case.
+This move largely codifies what was already the case, as `srb rbi` has had unfixed usability problems since its creation.
 It will remain available for the foreseeable future, but may be removed at some point if it breaks in a way that would require substantial effort to repair.

-- Stripe remains actively invested in developing Sorbet itself (aka, `srb tc`) as well as the runtime support libraries (`sorbet-runtime`).
+- Stripe remains actively invested in developing the Sorbet type checker itself (aka, `srb tc`) as well as the runtime support libraries (`sorbet-runtime`).
   In fact, 2022 has been
   [one of the most active periods](https://github.com/sorbet/sorbet/graphs/contributors?from=2022-01-01&to=2022-07-26&type=c) in Sorbet's history, with nearly 700 commits from 30 different contributors so far this year.